Kangaroo Ground: Facilities

 Kangaroo Ground Pre-School operates on the same site as the Kangaroo Ground Primary School.
 The General Store and Post Office has a long association with Kangaroo Ground and has been an important centre of community life since about 1900.
 Shire of Eltham council meetings used to be conducted in the front room of the store.
 The store is considered socially and historically significant and is on the Victorian Heritage Database.

 Its post office is reputed to be the only one in Australia which is also a winery.
 Winemaker Ken King integrated the post office into his winery.

 The Kangaroo Ground Emergency Operations Centre was constructed in 1988 of mudbrick, a version of the "Eltham style" and features a central entry with a tile mural.
 It is considered architecturally, aesthetically, socially and historically significant to the Shire of Nillumbik and is registered on the Victorian Heritage Database.

 Weller's Hotel was built in 1872 and is considered historically significant to the Shire of Nillumbik.
 It has served as a hotel, store and staging post for Cobb & Co coaches bound for the goldfields.
 The restaurant is now known as Fondata 1872.

 The first burial at the Kangaroo Ground cemetery was a child Judith Furphy, who died 17 May 1851.
 Early pioneering families represented in the cemetery include Armstrong, Barr, Bell, Harkness, Jardine, Johnston, Rogerson, Stevenson, Thomson and Walters.
 Others buried there include feminist and journalist Irene Frances Taylor.

 Kangaroo Ground is the Australian headquarters for Wycliffe Australia, part of the Wycliffe Global Alliance.
 Volunteer translators work to translate the Bible.
 In 1967 donated land and money was raised to develop a national centre.
 Mudbrick architect Alistair Knox designed the centre at no charge.
 Volunteers made mudbricks and planted thousands of native plants on the property of 11 hectares.

 A mobile library operated by Yarra Plenty Regional Library regularly visits the town.

+Demographics

+In the 2021 Australian Census, the population of Kangaroo Ground was 1,208.
+Of those, 49.5% were male and 50.5% were female.
+The median age of residents was 44 years, 6 years older than the state and national median of 38 years.
+40.8% of the population claimed Australian ancestry, with the other top ancestries being English (39.6%), Scottish (13.7%), Irish (10.4%), and Italian (6.1%).
+49.1% had no religious affiliation, 16% were Catholic, 9.3% were Anglican, 4.9% were Christian, and 7.1% chose not to say.